awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/iam-role.md

 1. Choose the **AWS service** role type, and then choose the **MediaConvert** service\.

 1. Choose the **MediaConvert** use case for your service\.
 Then choose **Next: Permissions**\.
 The service has already defined the permissions used by the role\.
-These permissions grant AWS Elemental MediaConvert the following permissions:
+These permissions grant MediaConvert the following permissions:
    + Full access to your Amazon S3 resources
    + API Gateway invoke full access

-   The only entity that can assume this role is the AWS Elemental MediaConvert service\.
+   The only entity that can assume this role is the MediaConvert service\.

 1. Choose **Next: Review**\.